zxylvlp/PingPHP/README.md

-RHP
+PingPHP
 ===

-Use Ruby-Like grammer to write PHP
+Use Py-Like grammer to write PHP